-Digital democracy platforms are important new tools for increasing citizen engagement and improving government responsiveness.
-However, analysing high volumes of citizen input from digital democracy platforms is extremely time-consuming for city officials.
-This can discourage them from taking into account the data and tacit knowledge from citizens in their decision-making processes.
+Many cities operate digital democracy platforms to collect ideas and opinions from citizens.
+These large collections of unstructured data need to be analysed, which is difficult and time-consuming for city administrators.
+This can often discourage the use of such data in decision-making processes.
 Making it quicker for public officials to analyse insights from digital democracy platforms, and incorporate at the optimal point in policy-making should increase the use of this collective intelligence and result in better public decisions.